 Our trip to South West Rocks last school holidays was a big success.
 The only issue?
 Too brief.

-I had LEAPT at the kind offer to stay at Big4 Sunshine South West Rocks as I had heard that it was a great holiday park with its own water playground, Shipwreck Island.
+I had LEAPT at the kind offer to stay at NRMA South West Rocks Holiday Resort as I had heard that it was a great holiday park with its own water playground, Shipwreck Island.

 PLUS… a holiday park is such a marvellous environment for kids.
 Whether you camp or stay in a caravan or motorhome or cabin or villa, holiday parks are tops for families.

 The kids are so safe, they can charge around once they’re old enough, cars move slowly and are careful.

 The standout thing though is that there are loads of other kids to play with.
 What’s better for a kid than making friends and being able to roam, jump, cycle, play, splash… and watch the kangaroos… all with your brand new friends?

 NB You might like to also read our full post on South West Rocks Things To Do here.

 PS This holiday park used to be called the Big$ Sunshine Holiday Resort but has been bought by NRMA and rebranded.

 And so it was, the twins made friends and played and played.